 Make goals for yourself.
-I regularly write out goals for myself, which you might have seen in my monthly goals post.
+I regularly write out goals for myself.
 It’s a major self-esteem booster when I cross things off that list.
 But it also gives me a sense of purpose to have something to strive for.

 Create your own definition of success.
 If you spend your life trying to reach the definition of success that someone else sets for you, you’re never going to feel fulfilled by it.
 Instead, set your own definition.
 It gives you something to strive for and it feels awesome to do something that makes you feel successful.

 You Might Also Like: Defining What Success Means to You